Bhutan Visitor Guide

 - Tipping Guide

-We have received an advice from some major airlines to remind travellers that power boards and spare or loose batteries are considered ‘Dangerous Goods’ and must only be packed in your carry-on baggage.
+We remind travellers that powerbanks and spare or loose batteries are considered ‘Dangerous Goods’ and must only be packed in your carry-on baggage.
 Please do NOT pack these into your checked baggage.

 Bartering: